Euro 2020: Pressure mounts on UEFA and DFB to take a stand for LGBTQ+ rights | DW | 22.06.2021

 Calls for UEFA and the DFB to make a statement of support for LGBTQ+ rights at the Euro 2020 match against Hungary is gathering traction.
-A Hungarian parliamentarian has said mixing sport and politics is "dangerous."
+One Hungarian activist group said any action "would mean the world".

 Hungary's heaving crowds at the Puskas Arena for Euro 2020 matches may have captured the imagination of football fans worldwide, but LGBTQ+ activists are hoping a different spectacle in Munich can now steal the headlines.